top of page

 The noun 'derivation' has an etymology that relates directly to its meaning.
 It is derived from the Latin word 'derivatio,' which is formed from 'de' meaning 'from' or 'down from' and 'rivus' meaning 'stream' or 'source.'
 Therefore, the etymology of 'derivation' conveys the idea of obtaining or deriving something from a particular source or origin, akin to tracing a stream back to its source.
 It accurately describes the process of deriving or obtaining one thing from another, often involving the identification of the original source or root.
 The word 'derivation' has preserved its direct connection to the concept of deriving or tracing something to its origin, reflecting its Latin origins where 'derivatio' was used to describe the act of obtaining or deriving something from its source.

-Quiz: Find the meaning of the noun derivation:
+Find the correct meaning of the noun derivation:

 Try Again!